nightscout/nightscout.github.io/docs/nightscout/platform.md

 ## Railway.app
 ![Railway](/vendors/img/Railway.png)
 ^^^
 You can easily create a new Railway Nightscout site with a MongoDB Atlas or a Railway MongoDB database.
+The [Hobby plan](https://railway.app/pricing) (5$ per month) allows one Nightscout site and a small database.

 **Pros**:
 * Easy to deploy or migrate an existing site from Heroku (but not worth it without free tier)
 * Simple to use and troubleshoot
-* Can use a native Railway MongoDB database ($)
+* Can use a reliable native Railway MongoDB database, the cost will add-up within the subscription ($)

 **Cons**:
 * The free tier has been removed, only active developers can have 5$ credit per month